Published By Janet Gershen-Siegel at August 19th, 2018

-Maturity for this loan is usually three years, but that can be extended for up to five years, if necessary, in order to facilitate the sale of the property.
+Maturity for this loan is usually three years, but that can be extended for up to 5 years, if necessary, in order to facilitate the sale of the property.

 You must use the proceeds solely for direct expenses.
 These must involve acquisition, significant rehabilitation and/or immediate construction of residential or commercial structures.

 You can include the purchase of the land if it does not exceed 20% of the proceeds of the loan.
-Plus you can use up to five percent of the proceeds for community improvements to benefit the overall property.
+Plus you can use up to 5% of the proceeds for community improvements to benefit the overall property.

 This type of loan is specially for general contractors or builders who construct or renovate residential or commercial structures.

 Borrowers often use this type of loan in order to finance direct labor and material costs.
 In this instance, the building project serves as the collateral.
-Loans must not exceed five years.
+Loans must not exceed 5 years.